Living in Surrey 2026: Complete Guide to Life, Cost & Real Estate

 Guildford

-Guildford is known for its bustling shopping scene, centered around the Guildford Town Centre.
-Housing prices range from $800,000 to $1.5 million, appealing to young professionals and families looking for convenience and amenities.
+Guildford is a bustling neighborhood with a lively atmosphere, characterized by its shopping hub, Guildford Town Centre.
+Housing prices range from $800,000 for condos to $1.2 million for houses, making it suitable for young professionals and families looking for convenience and entertainment.

 Fleetwood

-Fleetwood provides a mix of urban and suburban living with a strong community feel.
-Homes are priced between $900,000 and $1.6 million, attracting families and retirees who appreciate its parks and recreational facilities.
+Fleetwood offers a suburban feel with a strong community spirit.
+Homes here are priced between $1 million and $1.8 million.
+It attracts families and professionals who appreciate its parks, such as Fleetwood Park, and proximity to schools and amenities.

 Whalley